Xie Shang: Early life and career

-Xie Shang was born in Chen Commandery in 308 as the son of the Prefect of Yuzhang (豫章; around present-day Nanchang, Jiangxi), Xie Kun.
-His brother died when he was only seven years old, while his father died when he was around ten years old.
+Xie Shang was born in Chen Commandery in 308, during the reign of Emperor Huai, as the son of the Prefect of Yuzhang (豫章; around present-day Nanchang, Jiangxi), Xie Kun.
+His brother died when he was only seven years old (by East Asian reckoning), while his father died when he was about 15 years old.
+(Note: Shang's biography in Jin Shu used "十余岁", which could mean that he was in his teens.
+The figure of 15 is calculated based on his birth year of c.308 and Xie Kun's death in Jan 324 in the Julian calendar, based on the date given in the latter's epitaph.)
 On both of their funerals, he displayed maturity which puzzled the guests and captured their attention.
 At his brother's funeral, he was told by his father to seat with the guests.
 One of the guests openly remarked "This child is a Yan Hui in the seats," but Xie Shang rebuked, "How can you tell a Yan Hui without a Zhongni in the seats?"
-On his father's funeral in early 324, the Jin official Wen Jiao came and visit him to console him.
-Wen thought that Shang's mourning was excessive for a child of his age, and he saw great potential in him because of this.
+On his father's funeral in early 324, (Note: While Xie Kun's death date was not recorded in official histories, his epitaph indicated that he died on the 28th day of the 11th month of the 1st year of the Taining (note that the epitaph used a different character for the word "Tai") era of Sima Shao's reign.
+This corresponds to 10 Jan 324 in the proleptic Gregorian calendar.) the Jin official Wen Jiao came and visit him to console him.
+Wen thought that Shang's mourning was excessive for a child (or teen) of his age, and he saw great potential in him because of this.